Winter Motorcycle Gear UK: Complete Guide

 Budget Winter Setup: Thermal base layers: £40 Heated vest (bike-powered): £100 Winter gloves: £100 Pinlock insert: £30 Neck gaiter: £15 Total: Around £285 beyond your standard gear

 Our Recommendation: Invest in proper winter gear before you need it.
 October is too late to discover your gloves don't handle November temperatures.
 Heated vest and quality winter gloves make the biggest difference.
+Get these two right and the coldest months turn into some of the most rewarding riding of the year.
 Take our quiz for winter-specific recommendations based on your commute conditions.

 Frequently Asked Questions